ebu/peach-identity-provider-ios/README.md

 # Usage

 When you want to use classes or functions provided by the library in your code, you must import it from your source files first.
+In order to properly work, the application integrating the framework needs to define a **URL Scheme**.
+This URL Scheme should also be configured as an authorized URL Scheme on the Identity Provider you will be linking to.

 ## Framework integration
-Import the global header file in your `AppDelegate` using:
+Import the global header file in any view controller which needs to interact with the identity provider:
 #### Objective-C
 ```objectivec
 @import PeachIdentityProvider;